codepress/admin-columns/readme.txt

 == Changelog ==

-= 7.0.19 =
+= 7.0.20 =
-Release Date: May 29th, 2026
+Release Date: June 16th, 2026

-* [Fixed] Hardened custom field value deserialization to improve validation of serialized data handling.
+* [Fixed] JavaScript error on the table item count in locales using an apostrophe thousands separator.

 [See changelog for all versions](https://github.com/codepress/admin-columns/blob/main/changelog.txt).